WizarDDog/Task/README.md

 To run this app:

-Clone or download repository.
-cd into Task folder
+Clone or download repository -> cd into Task folder -> npm start
-npm start